Contempfleury

 Nostalgic Designs

 Their designs were always a little romantic and escapist as they looked to past eras like the Victorians for inspiration.
-This was clearly depicted in their style, like big blousy collars, and ruffles on sleeves.
-Fabrics were laced with flowers in polka dot dimensions to more showy statement florals, birds, and fruit.
-The nature inspired designs are probably the pieces most synonymous with their pretty style.
-Collections were also full of candy stripes, broderie anglais, tweeds and smart navy blue fabrics suitable for her naval style designs.
+Their style depicted this, like big, blousy collars and ruffles on sleeves.
+Similarly to the Victorians, there were a lot of lace fabrics with flowers in polka dot dimensions to more showy statement florals, birds, and fruit.
+Nature-inspired designs are the pieces most synonymous with their pretty style.
+Collections were also complete with candy stripes, broderie anglais, tweeds, and bright navy-blue fabrics harking back to navel influences.

 Below are two fabrics I’ve chosen to use with my art: